We were lucky, we caught the leukaemia early. Many other families are not so fortunate.

 To diagnose Leukaemia, you have to look at the blood under a microscope.
 But doctors need to suspect that there is something wrong before taking blood.

 Often there are outward signs of the disease, such as fatigue, dizziness, fever, infections, bruising and swelling.
 Yet these symptoms are common to many other illnesses, some of them benign.
 It’s unlikely that the presence of any one of these symptoms in a child will lead a doctor to suspect Leukaemia.
 This can lead to delays in diagnosis.
-This problem is not limited to cancer of course.

 Tragedies from late diagnosis are not uncommon, in UK and around the world.
 After all, healthcare systems are often under pressure, doctors and nurses are only human and some illnesses (like ALL) are, thankfully, relatively rare.
 More importantly, medical professionals are sometimes working with incomplete information.